metaPhorest/metaPhorest.org/en/seminars/121/index.md

 # 121st metaPhorest Seminar

-April 30, 2026 (Thu.)
-19:00–21:00
+Thursday, April 30, 2026, 19:00–21:00

 ![](/public/seminars/121/121.jpg)

 ## 121st metaPhorest Seminar by Maki Ueda

 #### This event will be primarily in Japanese, but questions and comments in English are also welcome.
 For the April 30 metaPhorest Seminar, we are delighted to welcome Maki Ueda, a leading pioneer of olfactory art, whose artistic medium is scent itself.
 Ueda will discuss Olfacto-Politics, centering on her large-scale installation at the Yumenoshima Tropical Greenhouse Dome, developed as part of her work as a 2025 Artist Fellow of the Civic Creative Base Tokyo (CCBT).

 ### Date & Venue
-April 30, 2026 (Thu.)
-19:00–21:00
+Thursday, April 30, 2026, 19:00–21:00
-Waseda University, Tokyo Women's Medical University Joint Institution for Advanced Biomedical Sciences (TWIns), 3F https://maps.app.goo.gl/Wy23SqPPMo3P7V8JA
+Waseda University, Tokyo Women's Medical University Joint Institution for Advanced Biomedical Sciences (TWIns), 3F
+https://maps.app.goo.gl/Wy23SqPPMo3P7V8JA

 ::: tip ONLINE （The video quality is poor, so please come to the venue in person if you can.） This seminar can also be held online.
 [Zoom Link](https://zoom.metaphorest.org)
 :::

 ### Olfacto-Politics
 When do we describe something as “smelly” or a “bad smell”?
 Conversely, what makes a scent pleasant?
 Olfacto-Politics is an experimental, multifaceted project developed by Maki Ueda as an Artist Fellow at the 2025 Civic Creative Base Tokyo (CCBT).
 The project sought to make visible the often-unconscious ways in which the sense of smell is used to justify structures of exclusion and attraction.